Hi! I’m Amy, and I believe you were made to impact the world in a unique and powerful way.

 Stress & Burnout

-In terms of what type of therapy I practice, I prefer to tailor my approach to the unique needs and personality of each individual client.
+I tailor my approach to meet the unique needs and personality of each individual client.
 However, I draw most frequently from the following therapeutic modalities:

 4421 W Riverside Drive